dmcquay/destroy-dev-env/README.md

 ## Setup Database

-- Apply all the scripts in `initdb` to your database
+- Apply `initdb/schema.sql` to your database

 ## Configure